cheungtitus/nlp/README.md

 # Features
 * Sentiment analysis using pre-trained sentiment model packaged with Stanford CoreNLP.
+* Run multiple Python based AI models in parallel.
+* Store and review results of different AI models over time.

 # How To Run In IntelliJ
 1. Customize HTTP server port in configs/defaults.conf.
 2. Run any of the Run Configurations (eg SpringWebSpringBootTomcat or SpringWebFluxSpringBootNetty).
+3. Download and extract [Standalone Jython JAR](http://www.jython.org/downloads.html), extract and place Lib folder in nlp\taxonomy\src\main\resources\.
-3. Query any of the following endpoints:
+4. Query any of the following endpoints:

     |Endpoint                                           |Description                                                                    |
     |---------------------------------------------------|-------------------------------------------------------------------------------|